 If they decide to make a fool of you again, you need to show them that you won’t accept it.

-10. If They Continue To Lie, Make A Decision To Leave
+10. If They Continue To Lie, Make An Informed Decision To Leave

 If they continue to make a fool of you, after you’ve given them a second, third, or even fourth chance, take it as a sign to leave and never look back.

-You owe it to your sanity to leave this type of partner.
+You owe it to your sanity to leave this type of romantic partner.

 This means breaking up, cutting contact, and ending ties with them, no matter how much it might hurt.